waveslin/event-wall/README.md

 This website is hosted on Firebase.

 #### `Description`
-This project called WavesoapEvent-wall. </br>
+This project called Event-wall. </br>
 It is a simple website which is similar to twitter. </br> It has a login system and allow logged in user to read and write Event posts.